scantist-ossops/silverstripe-framework/docs/en/misc/module-release-process.md

 In return for all your hard work in putting a high-quality module on the site, the SilverStripe project has the following options to support you:

-*  Use of [trac](http://open.silverstripe.org) to keep your bugs and feature requests organised
 *  Advertising of your module on the http://silverstripe.org/modules/ modules page once it has reached a beta stage and shown to meet our requirements above.
 *  We might showcase your module on our blog and/or newsletter, when it's first released and/or when a major version with